Skip to main content

 └── jetson-agx-orin-devkit/{...}/*.engine # populate from an AGX Orin

-To regenerate or refresh engines (e.g. after a JetPack bump that invalidates the cache):
+To regenerate or refresh engines (e.g. after a JetPack bump that invalidates them, or to add a new target):

 1. SSH to a device running the target hardware + the matching JetPack/TRT version.

-3. scp them back to the host under the right prebuilt-engines/<target>/<model>/ directory and commit.
+3. scp the engines back to the host under the right prebuilt-engines/<target>/<model>/ directory and commit them.

-4. Next avocado build picks them up; next avocado runtime deploy ships them OTA.
+4. Next avocado build stages them into vision-engines; next avocado runtime deploy ships them OTA.

 Provision vs deploy